phaustin/quantecon-example/book/docs/python_oop.md

 c2.__dict__
 ```

-When we access or set attributes we\'re actually just modifying the
+When we access or set attributes we're actually just modifying the
 dictionary maintained by the instance.

 #### Self

-If you look at the `Consumer` class definition again you\'ll see the
+If you look at the `Consumer` class definition again you'll see the
 word `self` throughout the code.

 The rules with `self` are that